owoodman0159/py_g22/README.md

 ### Encapsulation & clean architecture:
 - information are stored under database.db with schema.sql and some preloaded information in data.sql
-- only dai.py (as Database Access Interface) can access database.db and do CRUD operations on it
+- only dataManager.py (as use case classes for data management in SQLite) can access database.db and do CRUD operations on it
-- match.py and profile.py under controller directory can access functions in dai.py, and they represent two main functions that our program can do
+- match.py and profile.py under controller directory can access functions in dataManager.py, and they represent two main functions that our program can do
 - Lastly, Flask can serve frontend content and use functions from match.py as well as profile.py to do the update
 <img src="https://raw.githubusercontent.com/Qiyiiii/py_g22/0a0637e2f47acc0d9fb2b0edb6552501fee9d6a5/imgs/clean.png" alt="Clean Architecture Diagram" width="600" height="400">